micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 chmod a-x file.txt
 ```

-This means that the execute bit should be cleared (-) for all users - owner, group and the rest of the world.
+This means that the execute bit should be cleared (-) for all users: owner, group and the rest of the world.
 The permissions start with a letter specifying what users should be affected by the change, and this might be any of the following:

 * u the owner user